benjifs/benji/src/content/articles/sparkles.md

 ![sparkles: a micropub client](/assets/images/sparkles-icon.png)

-**Update (2022-12-13)**: Did some cleanup to the code so I'm feeling ok about making this public now.Code is available here: https://github.com/benjifs/sparkles
+**Update (2022-12-13)**: Did some cleanup to the code so I'm feeling ok about making this public now.
+Code is available here: https://github.com/benjifs/sparkles

 ---